johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 - `element` will be the variable of the HTML element we want to update
 - `userProperty` will be a string representing the property on the user object

-Then we're setting the [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) value of the element passed in as an argument to the value of the `userProperty` arguement on the `data` object.
+Then we're setting the [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) value of the element passed in as an argument to the value of the `userProperty` argument on the `data` object.
 We have to use [bracket notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors#Bracket_notation) because we are passing in a string as the property name.
 It's not possible to use dot notation with a string as the property name.

 Next we'll create the AJAX function to query the API and return the user information.
 This will be very similar to the AJAX function within the click controller.